sam-slate/phrase-chain/README.md

 # Phrase Chain

 This repository is for playing around with chains of two word phrases.
-There are a couple different games and puzzles built on top of a library of two word phrases.
+There are a couple different games and puzzles built on top of a dictionary of two word phrases.

 ## Files